 In addition, the former Ministry of Energy and Mining through Resolution No. 281-E/ 2017, established the regulatory framework that allows Large Users to purchase renewable energy from private generating companies and the conditions for granting "dispatch priority" that allows such transactions to take place and ensures that the private generating companies will not be restricted in the future in its generation dispatch (see "Item 4.B.
-Business Overview-The Argentine Electric Power Sector-Resolution No. 281-E/17: The Renewable Energy Term Market in Argentina").
-In July 2019, September 2019, December 2019/January 2020/March 2020, and February 2020, the wind farms La Castellana II (developed by CPR Energy Solutions S.A.U.), La Genoveva II (developed by Vientos La Genoveva II S.A.U.), Manque (CP Manque S.A.U.), and Los Olivos (CP Los Olivos S.A.U.), respectively, reached their COD.
+Business Overview- The Argentine Electric Power Sector-Resolution No. 281-E/17: The Renewable Energy Term Market in Argentine").
+In July 2019, September 2019, December 2019/January 2020/March 2020, and February 2020, the wind farms Lastellana II (developed by CPR Energy Solutions S.A.U.), La Genoveva II G.A.U.), Manque (CP Manque S.A.U.), and Los Olivos (CP Los Olivos S.A.U.), respectively, reached their COD.
 We have entered into long-term PPA contracts with private customers for 100.00% of the estimated energy generation capacity of our term market renewable energy projects developed under Resolution No. 281-E/17 regulatory framework.